thejosmeister/SimsigTtTools/README.md

 Will provide an explanation/guide as to the main usages of the code.

 ### Take data from source and create .WTT file
+You will need:
+- Source to TT spec file
+- Sim locations map
+- Train categories spec file
+- Custom location logic spec file

+Actions:
+Run xxx in yyy.py with args ( tt name, sim id, spec location )

+Thus will produce a file xxx.WTT that will be a Simsig TT file.

+What happens:
+Script will look for trains in the specified time window for all specified source locations.
+I.e. all trains at Newport from 0400 to 1800.
+All trains will be converted to a Json representation of what they end up as in a Simsig TT.
+These Json trains are then stored in the Tinydb instance for the TT.
+Alongside this, the other elements of the TT specified in the spec file (name, description, version) will also be stored in the Tinydb.

+The script then converts all information in Tinydb instances to a .WTT file which is effectively a zip file containing two XML files with the TT data.

 ### Parse .WTT file into Json DB